GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 **-N**\ *prefix*
     Determines the name of a sub-directory with frame images as well as the final movie file.
     Note: If the subdirectory exist then we exit immediately, so make sure you remove any old directory first.
+This is done to prevent the accidental loss of valuable data.

 .. _-T:

 **-T**\ *frames*\ \|\ *timefile*
-    Either specify now many image frames to make or supply a file with a set of parameters, one record per frame (row).
-The values in the columns will be available to the *mainscript* as the variables GMT_MOVIE_VAL1, GMT_MOVIE_VAL2, etc., while any trailing text can be accessed as GMT_MOVIE_STRING.
-The number of records determines the number of frames.
+    Either specify how many image frames to make or supply a file with a set of parameters, one record per frame (i.e., row).
+The values in the columns will be available to the *mainscript* as named variables GMT_MOVIE_VAL1, GMT_MOVIE_VAL2, etc., while any trailing text can be accessed via the variable GMT_MOVIE_STRING.
+The number of records equals the number of frames.
     Note that the *background* script is allowed to create the *timefile*.

 .. _-W: